 Details of the Phased Retirement Agreement

 In consultation with the department chair/program director, the Provost, and Human Resources, the participating faculty member will propose a plan whereby they reduce their teaching load and their pay by equal percentages (e.g., 50% teaching load at 50% pay) for a defined period of time.
 Faculty members who wish to participate in the Program must agree to a teaching load that is at least half-time (50% or 3.0 units) along with other university service.
-Provost approval is required and approval is based upon University and departmental needs as described in Section II.
+Provost approval is required and approval is based upon University and departmental needs.
 Details of the phased retirement will be memorialized in a written phased retirement agreement that covers the following details:

 - The duration of the faculty member’s participation in the Program will be one, two, or three years, with a maximum of three years.